chiararazzetta/parUST/README.md

 # parUST
-This repository cointains a Python simulator for medical ultrasound linear probe beam pattern computation.
+The repository parUST (parallel parametric UltraSound Transmission software) contains a Python simulator for medical ultrasound linear array probe beam pattern computation.
-In detail, the code consists into two different approaches of beam pattern computation as is different for wide-band and narrow-band transmission settings.
+In detail, the code consists of two different approaches for beam pattern computation as it is different for wideband and narrowband transmission settings.
 Furthermore, it makes use of some approximations and exploits geometrical simmetries as described in [1].
 The simulation consists in computing or loading an approximation of the impulse responses maps for a choice of probe and a field of research [2], and computing the beam pattern as the power of the signal in time that crosses a point of the field having fixed a number of active element, a pulse emitted and a set of delays.
 The computation is performed on CPU cores.
 For the Beam Pattern computation it is implemented a GPU version.